isomerpages/moe-queenswaysec/_student-info/2025 Secondary 1 Coming Soon.md

 <p><strong>11.
 Student Smart Card (SSC) for concessionary travel</strong>
 </p>
 <p>All students entering Secondary 1 in January 2025 will be issued with
-a new Secondary-level School Smart Card (SSC).
-4 While waiting for the new SSC, students can use their Primary-level SSCs for concessionary travel until end-April 2025.</p>
+a new Secondary-level School Smart Card (SSC).</p>
+<p>While waiting for the new SSC, students can use their Primary-level SSCs
+for concessionary travel until end-April 2025.</p>
 <p></p>
 <p></p>
 <p></p>